-The insurance industry is a major U.S. employer, providing some 2.8 million jobs in 2019 that encompass a wide variety of careers, including engineering and data science, human resources, public relations and financial analysts.
-Some jobs, such as claims adjusters, actuaries and insurance underwriters, are unique to the insurance industry.
-But other roles are also needed, such as art historians and drone pilots, for example.
-For further information consult the Bureau of Labor Statistics’ Occupational Outlook Handbook, which includes these entries:
+The insurance industry is a major U.S. employer, providing some 2.8 million jobs in 2021 that encompass a wide variety of careers, including engineering and data science, human resources, public relations and financial analysts.
+Some jobs, including claims adjusters, actuaries and insurance underwriters, are unique to the insurance industry.
+But other roles are also needed, such as art historians and drone pilots.
+For further information, consult the Bureau of Labor Statistics’ Occupational Outlook Handbook, which includes these entries:

 The Bureau of Labor Statistics has information on diversity in the workplace by industry, including insurance, at http://www.bls.gov/cps/cpsaat18.htm.
 It has information on diversity by occupation, including insurance sales agents, claims adjusters, insurance claims and policy processing clerks, insurance underwriters and actuaries posted at http://www.bls.gov/cps/cpsaat11.htm.

 Remote working continues to be prevalent as 45 percent of full-time U.S. employees worked from home either all (25 percent) or part of the time (20 percent), according to Gallup’s September 2021 update of its monthly employment trends.